forestgrape/coronavirus/index.md

 ##### and Source
 * source = lung for a,b
-* source = faeces [evidence from ] and possibly the lung (calculations are on the way wether the relative humidity in the lung can be low enough)
+* source = faeces [evidence from ] and possibly the lung (calculations are on the way whether the relative humidity in the lung can be low enough)
 * source can also be indirect.
 However one has to keep in mind that for the probability to be in two digit percentages there need to be many infectious particulates in the air.

 -->